KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

 Azure Cosmos DB
 ~~~~~~~~~~~~~~~~~~~~~

-KissLog server uses Azure Cosmos DB very intensively.
-The minimum throughput used by the KissLog server (calculated in RU/s) highly depends on the frequency and volume of data you save.
+logBee server uses Azure Cosmos DB very intensively.
+The minimum throughput used by the logBee server (calculated in RU/s) highly depends on the frequency and volume of data you save.

 The cost of the Azure Cosmos DB service is influenced by the throughput (RU/s) and by the number of replicas used.